IttzyTT/controller/README.md

-This is a Vmix controller (Still in building process)
+This is a vMix controller (Still in building process)

 ## Getting Started